TrudeEH/dotfiles/README.md

 ## Structure
 - `install.sh` Install the dotfiles and set up a new Debian machine with popular applications and tools.
 - `scripts/` Scripts directory.
 You may find some useful snippets here.
 These are never used as dependencies.
-- `desktop-files` Some packages (mostly web and electron apps) do not run under Wayland by default.
-This issue causes the app to not scale properly on Wayland sessions.
-The desktop files here can be moved to `/usr/share/applications` to generate "4K" entries for the affected apps.

 **Note:** The `settings.dconf` file is applied when the entry *Install GNOME* is selected.